-• Change Directory on Open - Select this option to cause IDL to change the current working directory when you open a file.
-The new current working directory will be the directory that contains the opened file.
+- Change Directory on Open Select this option to cause IDL to change the current working directory when you open a file.
+The new current working directory will be the directory that contains the opened file. - This control sets the value of the IDL_WDE_EDIT_CWD preference (Windows) and the IDL_MDE_EDIT_CWD preference (UNIX).
+For more information, see Appendix E, "IDL Preferences" in the IDL Reference Guide manual. - Open Files Read Only Select this option to open files so that they can be viewed, but not changed.

-This control sets the value of the IDL\WDE\EDIT\CWD preference (Windows) and the IDL\MDE\EDIT\CWD preference (UNIX).
+This control sets the value of the IDL_WDE_EDIT_READONLY preference (Windows) and the IDL_MDE_EDIT_READONLY preference (UNIX).
 For more information, see Appendix E, "IDL Preferences" in the IDL Reference Guide manual.